 8. Resin infiltration (LR white or other hydrophilic resin)

-Cryoprotection: Small pieces (~2mm) of tissue or cell pellet is infiltrated in 2.3 M Sucrose in PBS containing 0.15M glycine.
-3 drops for a total of 15-30 min at RT. (or overnight at 4 °C)
+Cryoprotection: Small pieces (~2mm) of tissue or cell pellet is placed in a 200ul drop of 2.3 M Sucrose in PBS containing 0.15M glycine.
+Move to a fresh drop after a few minutes, do 3 drops for a total of 15 min at RT (or overnight at 4 °C).

 Freezing: Sucrose infiltrated tissue/cells are mounted on an aluminum pin, excess sucrose is removed with a filterpaper and the pin is plunged into liquid nitrogen.
 Specimens can be stored for years under liquid nitrogen in cryo vials.